CCGL: Contrastive Cascade Graph Learning

 \section{Abstract}

 Supervised learning, while prevalent for information cascade modeling, often requires abundant labeled data in training, and the trained model is not easy to generalize across tasks and datasets.
-Semi-supervised learning facilitates unlabeled data for cascade understanding in pre-training.
-It often learns fine-grained feature-level representations, which can easily result in overfitting for downstream tasks.
-Recently, contrastive self-supervised learning is designed to alleviate these two fundamental issues in linguistic and visual tasks.
-However, its direct applicability for cascade modeling, especially graph cascade related tasks, remains underexplored.
-In this work, we present Contrastive Cascade Graph Learning (\textbf{CCGL}), a novel framework for cascade graph representation learning in a \textit{contrastive}, \textit{self-supervised}, and \textit{task-agnostic} way.
-In particular, \M~first designs an effective data augmentation strategy to capture variation and uncertainty.
+It often learns task-specific representations, which can easily result in overfitting for downstream tasks.
+Recently, self-supervised learning is designed to alleviate these two fundamental issues in linguistic and visual tasks.
+However, its direct applicability for information cascade modeling, especially graph cascade related tasks, remains underexplored.
+In this work, we present Contrastive Cascade Graph Learning (\textbf{CCGL}), a novel framework for information cascade graph learning in a \textit{contrastive}, \textit{self-supervised}, and \textit{task-agnostic} way.
+In particular, CCGL first designs an effective data augmentation strategy to capture variation and uncertainty by simulating the information diffusion in graphs.
 Second, it learns a generic model for graph cascade tasks via self-supervised contrastive pre-training using both unlabeled and labeled data.
-Third, \M~learns a task-specific cascade model via \textit{fine-tuning} using labeled data.
-Finally, to make the model transferable across datasets and cascade applications, \M~further enhances the model via \textit{distillation} using a teacher-student architecture.
-We demonstrate that \M~significantly outperforms its supervised and semi-supervised counterparts for several downstream tasks.
+Third, CCGL learns a task-specific cascade model via \textit{fine-tuning} using labeled data.
+Finally, to make the model transferable across datasets and cascade applications, CCGL further enhances the model via \textit{distillation} using a teacher-student architecture.
+We demonstrate that CCGL significantly outperforms its supervised and semi-supervised counterparts for several downstream tasks.

 }

 \IEEEdisplaynontitleabstractindextext

 \ifCLASSOPTIONcompsoc \IEEEraisesectionheading{